Private health insurance rebate for seniors:

 Cut to the Private Health Insurance rebate for seniors

-The federal government has announced its intention to reduce the higher rebate for Private Health Insurance for people 65 and over to pay for aged care.
-This would make the rebate consistent regardless of age, starting from 1 April 2027 if legislated.
-The higher rebate for seniors was introduced to encourage older people to use the private health system, reducing pressure on the public system.
+The federal government has legislation before the Parliament to reduce the higher rebate for Private Health Insurance for people 65 and over to pay for aged care, from 1 April 2027.

 The estimator below shows the likely impact on your current policy.

-If this concerns you, support our advocacy by joining our Health Costs campaign below.
+If this concerns you, support our advocacy against this proposal by joining our Health Costs campaign below.

 Private Health Insurance rebate cut estimator